Regional Greenhouse Gas Initiative: Track record and benefits

 RGGI states have reduced their carbon emissions while still experiencing economic growth.
 Power sector carbon emissions in the RGGI states have declined by over 50% since the program began.
 Media have reported on RGGI's success as a nationally relevant example showing that economic growth can coincide with pollution reductions.
 In a report on RGGI, the Congressional Research Service has also said that, "experiences in RGGI may be instructive for policymakers seeking to craft a national program."

 While multiple factors contribute to emissions trends, a 2015 peer-reviewed study found that RGGI has contributed significantly to the decline in emissions in the nine-state region.
 Alternate factors considered by the study included state Renewable Portfolio Standard (RPS) programs, economic trends, and natural gas prices.

 Other independent reports have analyzed RGGI's economic impact.
 For example, two reports by the Analysis Group studied RGGI's first and second three-year compliance periods.
 They found that the effects of RGGI's first three years are generating in $1.6 billion in net economic benefit and 16,000 job-years, and RGGI's second three years are generating $1.3 billion in net economic benefit and 14,700 job-years.
 These figures do not include co-benefits such as public health improvements or avoided climate change impacts.

 A Clean Air Task Force (CATF) study investigated public health benefits arising from the RGGI states' shift to cleaner power generation.
 The study found that the RGGI states transition to cleaner energy is saving hundreds of lives, preventing thousands of asthma attacks and reducing medical impacts and expenses by billions of dollars.

-Projected Benefits of RGGI in Pennsylvania

-Environmental

-RGGI has the potential to lower Pennsylvania's emissions of many pollutants dramatically.